udexon/UCollab/Q25_UCollab.md

 #### Measuring Successes in Replication

+Historically, the following were examples used to measure the successes of free software replicating proprietary software:

+- Web servers: Apache vs. Microsoft IIS
+- Office Software: OpenOffice vs. Microsoft Office

-We may use the following to measure the successes in replicating conventional software services and businesses:
+We may now use the following to measure the successes in replicating conventional software services and businesses:

 - Time taken to replicate conventional businesses in shared economy businesses?
 Uber, AirBnB etc?
 And grow?
 - Time to take to replicate 100% of MAGAF and Bitcoin?
 - National currency ratio to cryptocurrency change over time?